JoeryMartens/FontGenerator/README.md

 ```

-<h3> Write the CSS @font-face declaration into the CSS file </h3>
+<h3> Write the CSS @font-face content into the CSS file </h3>

-After we wrote all the filepaths and file-extensions into an array, the code below will put this in an @font-face template.
-This code will do this for .EOT, .WOFF, .TTF and .SVG formats.
-At least it adds a normal font-weight and font-style to it and write all the different variables with content into one.
+The code below will open the fonts.css file and write the CSS @font-face content with all your fonts (who are placed into the fontsdirectory) into this file.

 ```
 $myfile = fopen("fonts.css", "w") or die("Unable to open file!");